stevemcghee/stevemcghee.dev/content/videos/rootly-humans-reliability.md

 # Rootly Humans of Reliability

-A discussion about reliability engineering and its human aspects.
+A discussion about reliability engineering and its impact on modern systems.

 {{< youtube "oL5U5-JFyxo" >}}

 ## Abstract

-In this video segment, we explore the human side of reliability engineering.
-The discussion covers the role of reliability engineers, their challenges, and the importance of human factors in building and maintaining reliable systems.
+In this segment with Rootly, Steve McGhee shares insights about his role in reliability engineering and discusses the importance of human factors in building and maintaining reliable systems.

 ## Resources